Elephant tattoos have strong meanings because the elephant is an incredible animal.

 However, the main object of an elephant tattoo meaning is being wise above all else, which is a trait that should be most important to all of us.

-So, if you are considering an elephant tattoo, make sure you choose a tattoo design and tattoo style which speaks to your soul.
+So, if you are considering an elephant tattoo, make sure you choose a tattoo design and tattoo style that speaks to your soul.

 - What Does A Snake Tattoo Mean